AnhQuoc533/aws-ml-workflow/1-sagemaker/console-tutorial.md

 Finally, it is your responsibility is to split the dataset into training set and testing set.
 Training set should represent 80% of the dataset, while the rest is testing set.
 Make sure that they don't overlap.

 All of the procedures mentioned above and more are collectively called *data pre-processing*, the first and most crucial step in any machine learning project.
-To do all of that in AWS, follow these steps:
+To do all of that, follow these steps:
 1. Navigate to Amazon SageMaker AI.
 2. In the left navigation sidebar, go to *Processing* → *Processing jobs*.
 <p align="center"><img src="img/processing.png" width="60%"></p>